 Many people ask how I always go on holidays with my family and yet have enough money to invest?
 Why am I making investment sound so easy?
 How am I so relax about the ongoing inflation and increasing cost of good and services?
 It is not easy and it takes a lot of discipline and partnership teamwork within the family.
 These are my simplified three steps anyone must take before they dip into investments.

 Apple have impressed the world again with their new released products.
 I am an Apple fan boy myself and I would love to buy all the three new products announced today.
-I also realised that the total price of this three new products (iPhone X +Apple Watch 3 and Apple TV4K) is equivalent to 10 Apple shares in todays price.
+I also realised that the total price of this three new products (Iphone X +Apple Watch 3 and Apple TV4) is equivalent to 10 Apple shares in todays price.
 Which one should I go for?

 As of today, I would recommend the following for Kids investment options for varying budget situation.
 Read Issue#1 or Starters Guide for earlier details.